n0nick/crypto/README.md

 ===============================

 A simple software utility for encrypting and decrypting files using the Java Crypto API.

 Written as a software project for 0368-3066 Building Secure Applications (Tel Aviv University, Dec 2013).
+Written by Sagie Maoz, ID 021526025.

 Implementation details:
 -----------------------